 - 3 Bay Leaves

 - 4 Chicken Leg Quarters Remove and save the fat and skin to make schmaltz

-Put all the ingredients in your largest pot and fill with enough water to cover everything, making sure not to fill too high to prevent boil over.
+Put all the ingredients in your largest pot and fill with enough water to cover everything, making sure not to fill too high in order to prevent it from boiling over.

 Cover the pot and put over high heat and bring to a boil.
 Once the soup is at a boil remove the lid and turn the heat down to a simmer.